This course is directed to students with a good knowledge of basic organic chemistry with special reference to physical organic chemistry, including:

 Main reaction mechanisms and their discussion by perturbation MO theory

-A1) Astrochemistry of organic compounds (25 h)
+A) Astrochemistry of organic compounds (20 h)

 1) Astrophysical objects and environments (general definitions) Cosmic ray astrochemistry and the various phases of the ISM Astrochemistry of dust, ice and gas.
 Gas-grain chemistry.
 Cosmic carbon chemistry.
+Astrochemistry of hydrocarbon compounds.

 2) Basics in physical organic chemistry Structure and chemical bond.
 Molecular orbital theory.
 Perturbation molecular orbital theory Walsh diagrams.
 Methane, Methyl, Ethane.

 3) Methylene, Ethylene, Cyclopropane, Walsh orbitals.
 Huckel MO theory Polyenes, Alkynes, Polyynes Allenes and cumulenes Helical frontier orbitals of conjugated linear molecules

 4) Aromaticity criteria The HOMA index.
 Heteroaromatic compounds.Structural classification of PAHs.
 Clar’s rule.
 Alternant and non-alternant hydrocarbons.
 Huckel and Mobius systems

 5) Carbonyl compounds of astrochemical relevance.
 Formaldehyde.
 Propynal and cyclopropenone.
 Glyoxal.
 Glycolaldehyde.
 Glyoxylic acid.Sulfur compounds on Mars.
 Thiophene.
 Thiols and methanethiol.
 Thioformaldehyde

 6) Conformational properties of organic molecules.
 Preferred conformations from conjugation in the sigma framework.

 9) Carbenium ions/carbonium ions.
 Ethynyl cation.
 “Non-classical” protonated acetylene.
 Cyclopropenyl cation and propargyl cation.
 Formyl cation.